nikhil9302/CTF_Round-1/README.md

 * If you know your git you can cruise through this round easily.
 * When you find the flag, the format will be **commit{......}**, the content inside the flag will confirm if you found a dummy flag or the real one

 So put on your hacker mask and try to find the flag.
-After finding the flag, you will be able to advance to the next CTF round.
+After finding the flag, first go to the submission portal to submit the flag and go on to this url for your next challenge:- https://*{content inside the curly brackets of commit flag}*.deta.dev.

 This is just the start!
 Happy Hacking!